RM SOTHEBY'S IS THE WORLD'S LARGEST AUCTION HOUSE FOR INVESTMENT-QUALITY AUTOMOBILES

 In October 2017, RM Sotheby's announced that its Auctions America subsidiary would be fully integrated into the RM Sotheby's Group of Companies.
 All existing Auctions America sales—including Fort Lauderdale, Auburn Spring, and Auburn Fall—are now held under the RM Auctions banner.
 This integration will allow RM Sotheby's to seamlessly serve all levels of the diverse collector car market through one auction house and one team.

 Events held under the RM Sotheby's banner will present blue-chip, investment-quality motor cars, primarily catering to established and seasoned collectors, with average automobile values above $300,000.
-Auctions held under the RM Sotheby's banner include Arizona, Paris, Amelia Island, Essen, Monaco, Villa Erba, Monterey, London, and Abu Dhabi.
+Auctions held under the RM Sotheby's banner include Arizona, Paris, Amelia Island, Essen, Monaco, Villa Erba, Monterey, Hershey, London, and Abu Dhabi.
 Sales now held under the RM Auctions banner will present high-quality collector cars for the entry-level enthusiast through to the seasoned collector, with average automobile values under $300,000.
-Events to be held under the RM Auctions banner include Fort Lauderdale, Auburn Spring, Auburn Fall, and Hershey.
+Events to be held under the RM Auctions banner include Palm Beach, Auburn Spring, and Auburn Fall.

 By bringing together these two auction powerhouses under one comprehensive brand, we can ensure that all levels of the hobby and all interests therein are well represented and that we can continue to serve our clients to the highest level.